 US plastic surgeons have convalesced around widely accepted standard techniques for breast augmentation surgery.
-A new survey published in the April issue of Plastic and Reconstructive Surgery found that surgeons agree on the best implant types, sizes, incisions and placements of implants.
+A new survey published in the April issue of Plastic and Reconstructive Surgery found that surgeons agree on one of the best implant types, sizes, incisions and placements of implants.

 They also found that surgeons are slow to adopt some of the newer technologies due to “a perceived lack of evidence or safety or effectiveness.”

 - Implant type – Round-shaped, smooth silicone implants are preferred over teardrop-shaped or textured implants.

 - Implant size – To determine one of the best sizing, most surgeons use rice bags or silicone forms to assess aesthetic appearance.
 A few recently introduced 3D imaging.
 The most common sizing is 300 to 350 cc (or 10-12 fluid ounces).

 - Implant incisions – Most surgeons place the incision beneath the breast (inframammary positioning).